jakechamblee/Fitness_tracker/README.md

 - **Blog**

-  This is a generic blog CRUD app.
-Fairly basic at the moment.
+  This is a generic blog app.
+Basic and incomplete at the moment.